 An Art Form

 In India, cooking is considered an art.
 Mothers usually begin to teach their daughters fairly young in life, passing down family recipes by show-and-tell.
-As a matter of fact, food is very serious business.
+As a matter of fact, food is a very serious business.
 In most Indian homes, even in this day and age when most women work outside the home, if one is not cooking or eating a meal, one is planning what to cook next.
-Meals almost always include several dishes, dessert, and a staple or two like rice and chapatis.
+Meals almost always include several dishes, dessert (like traditional shahi falooda), and a staple or two like rice and chapatis.

 Discovering Indian Cuisine